tawrahim/Ruby_Games/README.md

 * [Puzzle] (http://github.com/tawrahim/Ruby_Games/tree/master/puzzle) It is a simple board game that checks to see if the two values selected match.
 No fancy gui or anything. straight up command line!
 * [Temprature Converter] (http://github.com/tawrahim/Ruby_Games/tree/master/conversion) Converts temprature from one given unit to the other
 * [Bank Teller] (http://github.com/tawrahim/Ruby_Games/tree/master/banker)  Some object oriented programming concepts explored, Withdraw money and add money to a bank
+* [Bubble Sort] (http://github.com/tawrahim/Ruby_Games/tree/master/bubble_sort) My implementation of the bubble sort algorithm.
+Give me an an array and I shall sort it!
 ## Philosophy
 * code with ruby
 * test with rspec